 7,874?
 That was even because it ended in 4.

 67,349,058?
 It was even too because 8 is even.

 Students were excited to practice their new math trick over and over again.
 And to help them keep the skill fresh in their memories, we hung up our Even Steven and Odd Todd posters so it was easy to spot.

-Grab your game pack and then hop over and download our free odd and even activity sheets too!
+Grab your game pack and then hop over to our shop and snag our Place Value Cover Up activity, too!